Allied4Future Conference in Partnership with TU Delft and the Knowledge4Innovation Forum

 About Allied4Future

-We envision a Europe that leads the world in responsible deep tech innovation—where science, policy, and finance converge to accelerate discovery, protect public values, and strengthen strategic autonomy.
+We envision a Europe that leads the world in responsible deep tech innovation—where science policy and finance converge to advance knowledge, protect democratic values and strengthen Europe’s strategic resilience.

 Allied4Future Strategic Framework